Kinksi

 Kinksi is a village in Lääneranna Parish, Pärnu County, in western Estonia.
-Kinksi can be found inland of the Suur Straight.
+Kinksi can be found inland of the Suur Strait.
 Kinski has a local timezone named Europe / Tallinn with an UTC offset of 2 hours and can be found 68 miles (or 109 km) south-west of Estonia's capital city Tallinn.
 There are a few Unesco world heritage sites found near by, the closest being the Historic Centre (Old Town) of Tallinn.
 The following locations are considered of local significance: Komsi, Lihula, Varbla, Martna and Taebla.
 The main language spoken in Kinksi is Estonian, along with several southern dialects such as Võro, Mulgi and Tartu.